DavidTruyens/JoyStickAddIn/README.md

 Currently it only works with one joystick (on an xbox controler the upper left one).
 I hope to make a full XBox controler available.

+If you would like to test it download this dll and the addin file here and paste it into: C:\Users\USERNAME\AppData\Roaming\Autodesk\ApplicationPlugins

 For any information contact me:
 David Truyens
 david.truyens@tddatech.be